epsilon537/boxlambda/docs/forth-glossary.md

         case            ( n -- n )       Begins case structure
         of              ( m -- )         Compares m with n, choose this if n=m
-        ?of             ( n flag -- )    Flag-of, for custom comparisions endof           ( -- )           End of one possibility
+        ?of             ( n flag -- )    Flag-of, for custom comparisons endof           ( -- )           End of one possibility
         endcase         ( n -- )         Ends case structure, discards n
 ```